JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 ## PyPlot

-Colorschemes can be used with the `cmap` keyword in PyPlot:
+ColorSchemes can be used with the `cmap` keyword in PyPlot:

 ```
 # warning: this crashes your Julia session at the moment (2019-01-24)